HearstAT/cfn-incident-bot/README.md

 * Choose `Create Stack` or `Create New Stack`
 * Choose `Upload a template to Amazon S3` (or alternatively `Specify an Amazon S3 template URL` if uploaded to S3)
 * Fill out the Parameters with the items from the [Prerequisite](#prerequisites) section; click next
+    * AWS Specific Settings (See [AWS](#aws) Section for info)
+        * Pick a Server Size/Flavor:
+        * Pick a default Key Pair for Access:
+        * Pick VPC to Build Instance In:
+        * Pick Security Group for SSH Access:
+        * Pick Subnet to Build Instance In:
+        * Enter Route53 Domain:
+    * Slack Configuration (See [AWS](#aws) Section for info)
+        * Enter Slack API Token:
+        * Enter Slack Room:
+    * Pager Duty Configuration (See [Pagerduty](#pagerduty Section for info)
+        * Enter Service API Key:
+        * Enter Pager Duty Subdomain:
+        * Enter Pager Duty User ID:
+        * Enter Slack Room for Pager Duty Alerts:
+        * Enter Pager Duty Services (For Restriction):
+    * Bot Configuration
+        * Enter name for Bot: (Will not affect the name chosen in slack, but sets local paths for the bot)
+        * Pick Bot Service Daemon: (Currently utilizes RunIt and Supervisor, choose which you prefer)
+    * External Items Configuration
+        * Enter Cookbook Name (If different): (If you fork this cookbook, just set the cookbook name to whatever you want)
+        * Enter Cookbook Git Clone URL (If different): (if forked or moved, just enter the new clone url)
+        * Enter Cookbook Git Branch to use (If different): (If needing to test a branch before meging, bersk will pull that branch)
+        * Enter User Data Script URL (If different):
+    * Lets Encrypt (SSL) Configuration
+        * Pick Cert Type: (Unless deploying for real, choose stage.
+Production has an api limit)
+        * Enter Email for Cert Notices: (should auto-renew, but lets you know to be sure to check that the cert doesn't expire on you)
 * Choose whatever advanced options you choose (none are required); click next
 * Check the `I acknowledge that this template might cause AWS CloudFormation to create IAM resources.` portion
 * Click Create

+# Creation Items
+* SSL Secured Pagerduty Webhook Endpoint: $botname.domain.com/incident (will be in the output tab of cloudformation)
+* Incident Bot; Specialized configured bot to handle you incident via pagerduty & slack

 # Troubleshooting
 Always check the log locations first!